 This role is seeking an individual with experience in any of fundraising, sales, marketing and communications to secure the support of our community via fundraisers, donations and legacy gifts to help us achieve our vision.
+The role centres on forming appeal-based and year-round communication strategies to support a growth in one-off and regular donors, fundraisers and inspiring legacy gifts.

 You must have a passion for creating compelling fundraising content that inspires both new and existing supporters to want to support our work however they are best suited to do so.

-The successful candidate will be highly organised, pro-active and relationship-focused, able to put effective stewardship processes in place that deepen donor loyalty, increase lifetime value and help secure sustainable income.
-They will also be forward-thinking and digitally confident, with the curiosity and initiative to develop innovative income streams such as gaming, cryptocurrency and other digital fundraising approaches to diversify and future-proof our income.
+The successful candidate will be highly organised and relationship-focused, able to put effective stewardship processes in place that deepen donor loyalty, increase lifetime value and help secure sustainable income.